Caoineadh for flute, clarinet, piano, violin and cello (work in progress) (15′); commissioned by the London Ear Festival for the London Sinfonietta

 Revolutionary Movements (2015-16) for five instruments (percussion, keyboard, three melody instruments, two of which must be able to play glissandi); four movements, ‘Gyroscope’, ‘The Wheel of Fortune’, ‘Reel’, ‘Spindrift’, each about 5 minutes long, which may be played in any order, the first one repeated at the end to make a complete sequence of five movements.Each movement has some sort of variable element: in ‘Gyroscope’, two of the players engage in competitive improvising; in ‘Spindrift’ timing is determined by a series of sustained actions – grinding, pouring, tearing, etc – performed by the percussionist.
 Written for the Brendan Faegre Edge Ensemble this music began in the summer of 2015 in a dream.
 Notated figures seemed to be moving vertically past collections of pitches, or vice versa, in a sort of pinball score and that idea has survived, although in a more worked-out form, as the basis of movements called ‘Reel’ and ‘The Wheel of Fortune’.

 She dreams, she dances (2016) for soprano and piano (20 minutes); for Elizabeth Hilliard and David Bremner; song-cycle to poems by W. B. Yeats.
-Earlier this year I found myself quoting (misquoting, it turned out) Yeats: ‘I carry the sun in a golden bag, the moon in a silver cup.’
+Ih the spring of 2016 I found myself quoting (misquoting, it turned out) Yeats: ‘I carry the sun in a golden bag, the moon in a silver cup.’
 Almost immediately I realised that I wanted to set these words, and the rest of the poem from which they come, ‘Those Dancing Days are Gone’.
 I teach an undergraduate course in which we study the song-cycle genre and it seems to me that Winterreise and Dichterliebe, cycles in which there is a continuous narrative with the singer as a protagonist, have far fewer successors than one might think.
 In She dreams, she dances the singer not only sings about but also embodies a woman confronting love, loss and the passage of time.